-12 Aug Chelsea Stockdale: 5 Reasons to Join CSA
+12 Aug Chelsea Stockdale’s Top 5 Reasons to Join CSA

 CSA or Community Supported Agriculture is something I’ve heard of for several years now.
 I had never been actively involved in one before as I hadn’t been sure if we even had such a thing.
 Sure, I had been to my local farmers market countless times, but finding out that I could get my own weekly box of mixed locally grown and seasonal produce has been a total game changer.
 This takes the term “farm to table” to a new level and I couldn’t be more thankful I got started on this CSA journey.

-Starting in the Spring season of this year, I was fortunate enough to come across the amazing team over at New South Cooperative who heads our local CSA program.
-After messaging back and forth a few times with one of the awesome team members at New South, I was quickly on board to start picking up my very own weekly share!
+I was fortunate enough to come across the amazing team over at New South Cooperative in the Spring of 2018.
+After messaging back and forth a few times with one of the awesome CSA managers, I was quickly on board to start picking up my very own weekly share!
 Boy, was I in for an amazing ride over the next few seasons.
 Eating locally grown fruits and vegetables has been such a joy for me in more ways than I can count.
 So much so that I have to share with you!
 I thought I’d share 5 of my favorite reasons to join your very own local CSA program this year.

 “Community Supported Agriculture, or CSA, is a partnership between growers and eaters.
 Shareholders make a commitment to eating healthier food and supporting local farmers at the same time.
 By becoming a member you pay for your vegetables, flowers and cheese in advance so we, your farmers, have the capital we need to begin the season.
 In turn, when the CSA begins you receive a share of fresh, naturally grown produce for 8 or 16 weeks.